1933 Long Beach earthquake: Cause

 A 2016 press release by the United States Geological Survey indicates that research shows the 1933 Long Beach earthquake may have been man-made, caused by oil and gas extraction underneath the city.
 Further studies indicate that several, if not most earthquakes during the peak years of Los Angeles's oil boom were likely caused by tectonic stress induced by methods used at the time which did not replace the millions of barrels of removed oil with other liquids.
 A study done by the USGS suggests that drilling in a Huntington Beach area caused the 1933 earthquake.
 Other studies done by the USGS have also indicated that oil drilling may have been responsible for earthquakes in the surrounding areas in the 1920s.
-This study was done by two scientists that studied early state oil drilling records.
-They found that the epicenters of these earthquakes were located near areas where significant changes occurred in oil production areas.
+A study published in 2016 by two scientists who reviewed early state oil drilling records found that the epicenters of these earthquakes were located near areas where an oil well that wasn’t producing much petroleum was drilled much deeper.
 Man-made earthquakes are still an issue, especially in Oklahoma and Texas.
 Recent studies have shown that the injection of wastewater into the ground increases the occurrence of earthquakes.

 Within the Los Angeles depositional basin, northwest-trending groups of faulted anticlines were viewed to be caused by oil and gas extraction underneath the city.
 The extraction of oil and gas produces salty water, adding stress to faults, causing earthquakes.
 Often wastewater and natural gas production will increase the magnitude of the earthquake making them even more dangerous.

-The Newport–Inglewood Fault, the source of the 1933 earthquake, is a right-lateral strike-slip fault trending northwest-southeast, and parallel to other major right-lateral faults in California.
-The fault spans about 46 miles onshore from Culver City to Newport Beach, where it enters the Pacific Ocean.
-This fault is expected to produce an earthquake of magnitude 7.4.
-The 1933 Long Beach earthquake was only a magnitude of about 6.4, approximately ten times less vibration amplitude and 1,000 times less energy release than that of a magnitude of 7.4 earthquake.